dsnezhkov/zombieant/README.md

      lenvp=envp;
      lenvp_start=envp;
 ```
 It's prone to errors.
-We could actually solve it by movile backwards in the comand line and stuffing arguments into eviroments like so:
+We could actually solve it by moving backwards in the command line and stuffing arguments into environment variables like so:

 ```sh
 LD_BG="false" LD_PCMD="r:smtp" LD_MODULE="./lib/shim.so" LD_MODULE_ARGS="hello" LD_PRELOAD=./lib/libctx.so.1 /bin/ls
 ```

-So our preloader just gained parameterized excution capabiities.
+So, our preloader just gained parameterized execution capabilities.
 In this case it could say: "Hey, I am preloading a module and passing an argument to it.
-And by the way, I want this target to go int background whene executing (daemonization), and I want to further hide in the process table as process named `smtp`".
+And by the way, I want this target to go into the background when executing (daemonization), and I want to further hide in the process table as process named `smtp`".

 > We can use the preloader to pass both the module path and the arguments.
-We can preload the module with all the available methods as we have discussed abover (e.g. constructors, etc.) or, we can simly lock on a API interface contract to invoke in the module.
-For exmaple, we can stipulate that the module export a function `int Entry(char* params)` so we can search and invoke it dynamically like so:
+We can preload the module with all the available methods as we have discussed above (e.g. constructors, etc.) or, we can simply lock on a API interface contract to invoke in the module.
+For example, we can stipulate that the module export a function `int Entry(char* params)` so we can search and invoke it dynamically like so:
 (Ok, we can use some `dlopen()`'s here ;) )

 Code example discussion / demo